Property Agents Share What They Wish They Knew Before Joining Real Estate

 What is the biggest misconception you feel people have about agents?

-Sometimes buyers or tenants think they are paying more than the selling/ renting price of the property because of the agency fees.
-The agency fees and property price basically are not related, so it won’t affect the property value.
-We market the property’s selling price by following the market price or the landlord’s asking/ agreed price.
+We market the property’s selling price by following the market price or the landlord’s asking or agreed price.
 The agency fees are set by Malaysia Institute of Estate Agents (MIEA) which is 3% of the property selling price.
-The agency fees are meant to cover all the marketing fees, documentary, viewing arrangement etc.
+The agency fees are meant to cover all the marketing fees, documentary, viewing arrangements, etc.

 If you had one piece of advice for aspiring realtors/agents, what would it be?

-Understand the needs of both, sellers (landlord) and buyers (potential tenants) and be a responsible realtor.
-Select the best marketing options for the landlord, send him/her marketing reports and for buyers, understand their needs first before you try to sell them something.
-Find out what kind of people live in the area (and why) and analyze the price history as well.
+Select the best marketing options for the landlord, send them marketing reports, and for buyers, understand their needs first before you try to sell them something.
+Find out what kind of people live in the area (and why), and analyse the price history as well.
 Do your research!

 What do you enjoy most about what you do?

-What I enjoy most is time flexibility.
+What I enjoy most is the time flexibility.
 I enjoy organising my own schedule.
-And in my free time, I contribute to an NGO called Junior Chamber International (JCI) where I’m fortunately able to learn leadership skills, help the youth achieve positive changes, do some charity work together with the public and promote the 17 goals that are part of The Sustainable Development Goals.
-Besides that, I’m able to meet more people from the real estate industry.
-I enjoy meeting different people and it has helped to improve my communication skills and my knowledge in real estate while helping me to expand both my business and personal circle.
+And in my free time, I contribute to an NGO called Junior Chamber International (JCI) where I’m fortunately able to learn leadership skills, help the youth achieve positive changes, do some charity work together with the public, and promote the 17 goals that are part of The Sustainable Development Goals.